SaurabhTapkir/JavaPrograms/Oops/Polymorphism/Readme.md

 <hr>
 2.Run Time Polymorphism:
   The process of binding between Method call statment and method implementation during Run Time Is called as <b>Runtime polymorphism</b>
+  It is also called as  Dynamic Binding or Late Binding
+<b>RunTime Polymorphism Classified into Two types: <br>
+    1.Derived Type Casting:
+      it is process of Converting refernce(address )of one class to another class.
+      It is depends on primiitve Type casting.
+      Non Primitive Type Casting Classify into two type:
+      1.Upcasting :process of converting address of child class to its parent class we need to create an object for child class  and pass reference to parent class create an obj to its parent class and pass ref from child class 2.Downcasting:-